adelekuzmiakova/CS229-machine-learning-solar-energy-predictions/README.md

 # CS229 Project Files

 by Adele Kuzmiakova, Gael Colas, and Alex McKeehan, graduate students at Stanford University.
-This repo contains all files from our CS229 project.
-Course notes are available at https://see.stanford.edu/course/cs229
+This repo contains all project files.
+Course notes are available from the course website at http://cs229.stanford.edu/ or https://see.stanford.edu/course/cs229.

+**Goal:**

 This is our final project for the CSS229: "Machine Learning" class in Stanford (2017).
 Our teachers were Pr.
 Andrew Ng and Pr.
 Dan Boneh.